A plain-language reference for every pool chemistry term. What each one means, what range to aim for, and why it matters. No jargon, no fluff.

 The active chlorine in your water — what actually sanitizes.
 Target depends on your CYA level.

-Spent chlorine bound to organics — the source of "pool smell."
+Spent chlorine bound to organics — the source of "pool smell," eye irritation, and the signal that your FC is losing the chemistry race.

-The shock level that destroys chloramines and resets your chlorine.
+The shock level that destroys chloramines and resets your chlorine — and the CYA-based target that determines exactly how high FC needs to go.

 Coming soonHow acidic or alkaline your water is.
-Affects chlorine effectiveness.
+The reading that controls chlorine effectiveness — high pH wastes most of the chlorine you add.

 The chloride that lets a salt water generator make chlorine.